Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning

 While the model structure is an important factor in training VQAs that has received much attention in the QML community \cite{cerezo2020cost,wang2020noise,skolik2020layerwise,marrero2020entanglement,sim2019expressibility,sim2021adaptive,liu2021layer}, the authors of \cite{schuld2020effect} have shown that the technique used to encode data into the model plays an equally important role, and that even highly expressive structures fail to fit simple functions with an insufficient data-encoding strategy.
-A less explored architectural choice in the context of QML is that of the observables used to read out information from the quantum model.
-Considering that the readout operator of a quantum model fixes the range of values it can produce, this choice is especially important for tasks where the goal is to fit a real-valued function with a given range, as is the case in many RL algorithms.
-This is in contrast to NNs, which have no restriction on the range of output values and can even change this range dynamically during training.
-In Q-learning, the goal is to approximate the real-valued optimal Q-function, which can have an arbitrary range based on the environment.
-Crucially, this range can change depending on the performance of the agent in the environment, which is an impediment for quantum models with a fixed range of output values.